izne/AC6309/README.md

 > objcopy -I ihex -O binary combined.hex combined.bin

 Write the resulting .bin file using the specially created EEPROM programmer for AT28C-series EEPROMs.
 Or any other.
-> promdude.exe -combined.bin
+> promdude.exe -f combined.bin

 As a note, burning the combined.bin (16K) onto 32K 28C256 has to be at the correct half.
 Optionally, a copy of combined.bin twice into the chip will do as well.

 ## ROM switching
 As the firmware is 16K and 28C256 (32K) chips are nowadays more accesible, two firmware images could be stored in the full 32K capacity of the chip.
-A ROM switching key to be implemented on the board, to switch the higher or lower part of the chip to be "visible" (A15) at boot.
+A ROM switching key to be implemented on the board, to switch the higher or lower part of the chip to be "visible" (A14) at boot.

 ## Communication
-The system communicates with a terminal via USB serial connection using the included ACIA device and its UART capability, coupled with an FT23 header.
-Terminal serial port settings: 115200 baud, 8n1, no hardware handshake.
+The system communicates with a terminal via USB serial connection using the included ACIA device and its UART capability, coupled with an FTDI232 header.
+Terminal serial port settings: 115200 baud, 8n1, no hardware handshake yet.

 ## Software checklist
 - [x] Run ASSIST09 and Extended BASIC